 You've done a cursory search for open educational resources and you haven't found exactly what you are looking for.
 It may be time to take your search to the next level using some of the repositories and search engines linked on this page.

 We highly recommend taking a look at the Search Strategy page in this guide before moving forward with your searches.
-If at any time you would like the assistance, please feel free to contact D'Arcy Hutchings or Lorelei Sterling (see contact information in the "Contact Me" boxes on this page).
+If at any time you would like the assistance, please feel free to contact D'Arcy Hutchings (see the "Contact Me" box on this page).